thasviya/mayaserver/README.md

     - use `make sync` than `make init`
 ```

-## Mayaserver's REST APIs
+## Maya api server's exposed REST APIs

-- `NOTE: Use the bind address on which your Mayaserver is running`
+- `NOTE: Use the bind address on which your maya api server is running`

 - Get InstanceID